 The Reading Academy provides specialised solutions for children with dyslexia and training for teachers so that they can then teach the programme to children with dyslexia.

-Together we have over 30 years teaching children with dyslexia.
+Together we have over 45 years teaching children with dyslexia.
 We both worked in a special school for children with dyslexia.
-One of us was the Assistant Principal there.
-The school had to turn away so many children with dyslexia, simple because they didn’t have enough places for them.
-That’s when we realised we could set up our own programme.
+One of us was the Deputy Principal and then the Acting Principal for a time.
+The school had to turn away so many children with dyslexia, simply because they didn’t have enough places for them.
+That’s when we realised we could set up our own centres and teach using our own programme.

-We were part of the Empower programme from GMIT and since then we joined the New Frontiers Programme and we recently secured the CSS funding.
-Also received an online training voucher, pre-covid.
+We were part of the Empower programme from GMIT and since then we joined the New Frontiers Programme and we recently secured the Competitive Start Fund.
+We also received an online trading voucher.

-We received mentoring on the New Frontiers Programme that was fantastic and that led to networking and meeting people that gave us great advice about building out our board.
-We now have our advisory board put together but we are still growing our team.
+We received mentoring on the New Frontiers Programme that was fantastic and that led to networking and meeting people who gave us great advice about building out our board.
+We now have our advisory board put together and are growing our team.

 We were fortunate as we were able to transfer online seamlessly.
 We had our resources online and the children were able to access this.
-A positive was that everyone didn’t have to travel to the centres; they could take part in the programme online.
+A positive was that our students didn’t have to travel for their lessons; they could take part in the programme online.
 But a negative of this is, that this isn’t as effective and children were burnt out from homeschooling.
-We’ve now had up to 2 years online but we want to get back to face to face.
+We’ve now had 2 years online but we want to get back to face to face.
 Another positive is that we’ve trained teachers throughout Ireland and the UK on our programme and that’s been really successful.